Nigeria: Hardship protests met with tear gas – DW – 10/01/2024

 Nigerians took to the streets on Tuesday to protest widespread economic hardship, coinciding with the West African country's 64th independence anniversary.

-It was the second protest in two months, spurred on by high inflation and economic reforms pushed through by President Bola Tinubu's new government as it seeks to save money and bring back foreign investment.
+It was the second protest of its kind in two months, spurred on by high inflation and economic reforms pushed through by President Bola Tinubu's new government as it seeks to save money and bring back foreign investment.

 However, Tuesday's turnout was lower than the previous protest in August — in which at least 20 people were killed by security forces.
 Those who did show up in the capital Abuja were met with with tear gas.